oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 ```

 ## <a name="sdm">Sub-device management</a>
-An SMI handle cannot be created for a sub-device - ::zetSysmanGet() will return error ::ZE_RESULT_ERROR_UNSUPPORTED if a device handle for a
+A Sysman handle cannot be created for a sub-device - ::zetSysmanGet() will return error ::ZE_RESULT_ERROR_UNSUPPORTED if a device handle for a
 sub-device is passed to this function.
 Instead, the enumerator for device components will return a list of components that are located in each
 sub-device.
 Properties for each component will indicate in which sub-device it is located.
 If software wishing to manage components in only one
 sub-device should filter the enumerated components using the sub-device ID (see ::ze_device_properties_t.subdeviceId).

 The figure below shows the frequency components that will be enumerated on a device with two sub-devices where each sub-device has a GPU and
-HBM frequency control:
+device memory frequency control:

 ![Frequency flow](../images/tools_sysman_freq_subdevices.png?raw=true)